Rust for Java developers, part 2

 on that hypothesis.
 But we do see something did move! anybody_at_all moved

 says the error message!
-The Option
+The Option itself did.
+Because of some fn

-method we did indeed invoke.
+unwrap(self) method we did indeed invoke.
 We’ll get back to the syntax later.

-But what happened is that the call did result in anybody_at_all
+But what happened is that the call did result in anybody_at_all being

-consumed, while it transferred ownership of the String
+consumed, while it transferred ownership of the String it contained to

-and can’t be used beyond line 5, where we did invoke .unwrap()
+and can’t be used beyond line 5, where we did invoke .unwrap().

 Ownership is transferred from one variable to another within the same scope in a very similar fashion: